 The above prices are based on quality American made Bobber parts where the seat, fenders, lights etc are designed as bolt on replacements for the original parts.
 There are both cheaper and dearer options for building a Bobber, both of which I’ll cover below.

-Choosing a Donor Bike For Your Bobber Build
+Best Donor Bike for a Bobber Build

 Before building your Bobber can even start you need what’s known as a donor bike.